 Read thoroughly before signing the paperwork.

 Before affixing your signature on those papers be sure to read them first, especially the contract, familiarize yourself thoroughly with the terms and conditions discussed in that binding written agreement.
 If you find anything that you need to demystify, don’t hesitate to talk about it with the lender or dealer.
-Everything must be clear and fair between you and the lender or dealer before you seal the deal with your signature.
+Everything must be transparent and fair between you and the lender or dealer before you seal the deal with your signature.